Yoshiaki Onishi: Onishi as a conductor

-Onishi is currently an assistant conductor of the Mizzou New Music Ensemble at the University of Missouri School of Music in Columbia, Missouri.
+During his time at the University of Missouri School of Music in Columbia, Missouri, Onishi became an assistant conductor of the Mizzou New Music Ensemble.
 Previously he was an assistant conductor of the Columbia University Orchestra until 2013.
 He is also affiliated with New York-based percussion ensemble Iktus Percussion as a conductor of the Iktus+.
 He has also guest conducted several ensembles, including the Wet Ink Ensemble.